Azure spending limit

-Remove the spending limit
+Remove the spending limit in Account Center

 To remove your spending limit, follow these steps:

-Log on to the Azure Account Center.
+- Sign-in to the Account Center.

-If the subscription is disabled due to the Spending Limit being reached, click this notification: "Subscription reached the Spending Limit and has been disabled to prevent charges."
+- Select a subscription.
+If the subscription is disabled due to the spending limit being reached, click the notification: Subscription reached the Spending Limit and has been disabled to prevent charges.
 Otherwise, click Remove spending limit in the SUBSCRIPTION STATUS area.

-Select an option that is appropriate for you.
+- Select an option that is appropriate for you.

 |Remove spending limit indefinitely||Removes the spending limit without turning it on automatically at the start of the next billing period.|